stevelloyd/Monnow-LCS/Monnow-LCS notes.md

 - [Activity 2 (Sense-measure temperature)](session%201/Activity%202%20(Sense%E2%80%94measure%20temperature).pdf) A temperature probe on a Raspberry Pi was used to create a table of temperatures against time for a mug of warm water.
 We also tested the radiator temperatures in the room.
 - [Activity 3 (Think-human robots)](session%201/Activity%203%20(Think%E2%80%94human%20robots).pdf) In this activity, one student pretends to be a robot, and another is the program which controls the robot.
 The students learned how surprisingly tricky it is to program a route for a robot.
 They also observed an autonomous Ras.
 Pi robot and tried to guess what rules it was obeying as it moved around the room.

+### Session 2

+We had a brief presentation at the beginning of the session to introduce working with microbits, and as with some other sessions showed a 'computing pioneer', Margaret Hamilton.

+Two activities:

+- [Activity 4-microbits talking](session%202/Activity%204.pdf) Introduces the idea that microbit can communicate over a built-in (Bluetooth) wireless network.
+We displayed the network activity of a couple of microbits on a central display.
+This enabled us to split the classroom into a grid and make a map of temperature and Bluetooth signal across the room.
+- [Activity 5-Sonic Pi](session%202/Activity%205.pdf) We explored the possibilities of turning data into sound, for example in [hearing the weather](http://somenotes.stevelloyd.net/notes/2014/06/23/hearing-the-weather-sonification-in-sonic-pi/) resulting in [these sounds](http://somenotes.stevelloyd.net/resources/temperature.mp3) (in the event we used the sound generation of the microbits themselves, but knowledge of Sonic Pi is a great skill to have anyway).

+### Session 3

+We started off with a reflection on the previous week's activity and then introduced the [pxt](https://pxt.microbit.org) block JavaScript programming language).